-The “wisdom of the crowd” is a process (Decker et. al. 2012) to elicit opinions of a group of lower power individuals rather than a single individual or an elite crowd.
+The “wisdom of the crowd” is a process (Decker et. al. 2012) to elicit the opinions of a group of lower-power individuals rather than a single individual or an elite crowd.
 This concept is based on James Surowiecki’s (2005) book, The Wisdom of Crowds.
 Surowiecki argues that crowds are better than experts at diagnosing and solving problems if they meet four necessary conditions:

 1) Diversity of opinion – each person should have private information.